 - Request your file from the court, if you have had to appear in criminal court.
 WARNING: If you have an outstanding warrant, you may be arrested if you go to court in person to request your file.

-- Speak to an attorney or a Board of Immigration Appeals (BIA)–accredited representativeabout your case.
+- Speak to an attorney or an Office of Legal Access Programs (OLAP)–accredited representative about your case.

 More information about how to obtain criminal records is available from “How to Get Your Criminal Record” guide, available from the Own the Dream website, at www.weownthedream.org/library/attachment.244832.